 Student Auxiliary Services (Division of Student Affairs)

-Repair and maintain heating, air conditioning and ventilation systems including single room units up to complete building systems.
+Perform routine preventative maintenance on heating, air conditioning and ventilation systems including single room units up to complete building systems.

 Repair and maintain building accessories and equipment, such as tables, chairs, charts, gas and electrical appliances, etc.